 Work with a Nonprofit Credit Counselor

 They can also offer advice on approaching negotiations with lenders.
-However, they may not be able to negotiate on the borrower’s behalf — payday lenders often refuse to work with credit counselors.
+However, they may be unable to negotiate on the borrower’s behalf — payday lenders often refuse to work with credit counselors.

 Take Out a Debt Consolidation Loan

-Borrowers can use debt consolidation loans to pay off high-interest debt and simplify their payments.
+Borrowers can use debt consolidation loans or personal loans to pay off high-interest debt and simplify their payments.

 Trading debt for debt isn’t ideal, but a debt consolidation loan can help break free of the cycle of payday loan rollovers.

 Ask a Friend or Family Member for Help

 Talking about your financial situation is difficult, but if a family member is in a position to help you, don’t hesitate to ask, particularly if it can prevent you from getting trapped in the payday loan debt trap.